drmarcoaron/ShuleGPT./README.md

 This project contains scripts and processed data for fine-tuning a medical Large Language Model (LLM) using the [MedMCQA](https://huggingface.co/datasets/openlifescienceai/medmcqa) dataset.

-Project Structure

-- `data/medmcqa_instructions.jsonl`: Cleaned, instruction-formatted dataset for fine-tuning.
-- `notebooks/prepare_dataset.ipynb`: Notebook to load, preprocess, and export dataset to JSONL format.
-- `requirements.txt`: Python libraries required.

 Objective

-To fine-tune Gemma-2B using Swahili-English instruction data to support medical education in Africa via an AI assistant.
+To fine-tune Gemma-2B using English instruction data to support medical education in Africa via an AI assistant.
+Support swahili and local healthcare education deploy via chatbot(web+whatsapp)

 Dataset Format (JSONL)